G4ertner/GeePT_MCP/README.md

 - a preconfigured `logging` module and a `log(msg)` convenience function
 - A status summary of flight variables after successful execution or catastrophic failure

 Additionally, the game will automatically pause after the execution of each script, ensuring that nothing unforeseen happens while your LLM keeps on planning the next step.
 For burns that need more than ~60 s of supervision, use `start_execute_script_job` instead: it streams stdout/stderr into `get_job_status`, lets you alternate those polls with `get_status_overview`/`get_flight_snapshot`, and can be aborted instantly via `cancel_job(job_id)` if telemetry goes sideways.
+If the rocket disintegrates or you revert while the job is running, the runner now notices the missing `active_vessel`, aborts immediately, and returns `ok=false` so you can treat the crash as a failure instead of spinning forever.

 ### 🛠️ Vessel blueprints & diagrams